hbokh/docker-jira-postgresql/README.md

-# Docker JIRA on PostgreSQL
+# Dockerized JIRA on PostgreSQL

-Three containers with Atlassian [JIRA](https://www.atlassian.com/software/jira), v6.3.x, PostgreSQL and data-volume.
+Atlassian [JIRA](https://www.atlassian.com/software/jira), v6.3.x, PostgreSQL and data-volume.

 Most of this is based on [HouseOfAgile/docker-jira](https://github.com/HouseOfAgile/docker-jira), but since there were too many issues with MySQL (e.g. `impossible to write to binary log since BINLOG_FORMAT = STATEMENT`), PostgreSQL replaced the DB-backend.
 Feels faster too.
 Data is stored in a separate data-only container.